 As adults, we are often asked to drink 8 glasses of water a day.
 But does this rule apply to children as well?
+How much water do children need?
 Water is a major component of the human body.
 It represents about 60% of the adult’s total body weight.
-Children, especially in the first 6 months of life, have a higher water content ranging up to 75% of the body weight, which gradually reduces as the child grows.
+Children, especially in the first 6 months of life, have a higher water content ranging up to 75% of the bodyweight, which gradually reduces as the child grows.

 Water has several roles in the body from removing waste products from the liver and kidneys to regulating the body’s temperature.
-As the body loses water through breathing, sweating, urine and passage of faeces, it needs to be replenished regularly.
+As the body loses water through breathing, sweating, urine, and passage of feces, it needs to be replenished regularly.
+So here you will know that how much water do children need.

-Based on the European Food Safety Authority (EFSA), assuming that 70-80% of fluid in the diet comes from drinks and 20-30% from food, the amount of fluid required according to age are as follows:
+Based on the European Food Safety Authority (EFSA), water do children need is assuming that 70-80% of the fluid in the diet comes from drinks and 20-30% from food, the amount of fluid required according to age are as follows:

 0 – 6 months: 680mL of milk